hyundai-robotics/doc-hi6-operation/7-system/6-initialization/6-mechannism-set.md

 Mechanism will be used as a group during the jog operation which the jog keys are to be assigned to.
 In addition, mechanism is also a set of units, each of which is to be differentiated in the process of recording or editing the position of a step.
 When the mechanisms are set, mechanism numbers \(M\#\) will be assigned for individual groups of axes.

-The method to set the use of the endless function and set the position group is as follows.
+The method to set the use of the endless function is as follows.

 1. Touch the \[5: Initialization &gt; 6: Mechanism Setting\] menu.

-2. After setting the mechanism number, positioner group number, and the use of the endless function for each axis, touch the \[OK\] button.
+2. After setting the mechanism number and configuring the use of the endless function for each axis, click the \[OK\] button.

     ![](../../_assets/tp630/robot-mechanism_eng.png)